 Register now and grab your free ultimate anatomy study guide!

-Definition, function and anatomy of the left atrium.
+Function and anatomy of the left atrium.

 Hey, everyone!
 This is Matt from Kenhub, and in this tutorial, we will talk about the left atrium of the heart.